Wandalen/wTools/module/core/deterministic_rand/docs/feature/001_hierarchical_rng.md

 Children are identified by a batch ID rather than a thread ID.
 The generator for a given batch ID is derived solely from the batch ID and the parent's offspring sequence, making the child sequence independent of scheduling order.
 Any thread may process the batch and will produce identical values.

-The shared-reference model wraps each generator in a reference-counted mutex, allowing multiple owners to hold a reference and a single owner to lock and use it at a time.
-This design avoids cloning the generator state and keeps concurrent access safe without requiring external synchronization.
+The shared-reference model wraps each generator in an exclusively-lockable shared container, allowing multiple owners to hold a reference and a single owner to lock and use it at a time.
+This design avoids duplicating the generator state and keeps concurrent access safe without requiring external synchronization.

 ### Cross-References